 You may feel like this is a difficult time for both of you and worrying that you are even seeing these new attributes – but this is completely normal and it’s happening to everyone.

-What we need to do instead is take into account the person you saw before lockdown.
+What we need to do instead is take into account the partner you saw before lockdown and before working from home.
 How can you reach that point again?
 And how can you use it to strengthen your relationship?

 Importantly, what has changed since then, and rather than try to ignore it, address those issues and work through them.